gregology/gregology.github.io/_posts/2019-09-18-musk-de-urbanization.md

  - Properties in small villages with basic socialising services like cafes etc will increase in value*
  - Construction of condos and their value* will decrease
  - Suburban houses will decrease in value*
+ - De-urbanization will initially a privilege of the wealthy

 Full disclosure, I'm a techno optimist.
 I believe that if Elon Musk doesn't solve these problems, someone else will.